-Pacific Lutheran University is now requiring multi-factor authentication for many of its web-based services and accounts that may have access to sensitive data.
+In order to better protect your ePass account and its access to your personal and institutional data, Information & Technology Services provides an additional security feature for PLU ePass accounts called multi-factor authentication.
+Many PLU web-based services and accounts that may have access to sensitive data are enabled to use multi-factor authentication.
 This means that in addition to providing your ePass username and password at the time of logging in, you will be required to provide an additional piece of verification before you are allowed access.
-Most commonly, this additional step will be done via a notification sent to your phone or another device in your possession.
+Most commonly, this additional step will be done via a notification sent to your mobile phone or another device in your possession.
 This added security feature makes it much more difficult for unauthorized users to access your account using stolen credentials, as it asks you to verify your login using a device only you possess.
 The added security is an increasingly important step in keeping your personal information and PLU’s institutional data secure.
-Please use the links provided below to learn more about the multi-factor login process, how to set up your account, and how to get help if you run into problems.

 Frequently Asked Questions

 PLU accounts are increasingly being targeted by attackers trying to gain access to sensitive personal and organizational information.
 If someone mistakenly provides their credentials or otherwise has their account compromised, those credentials can be used to sign in from anywhere to collect any data that the account has access to.
 Multi-factor authentication significantly limits unauthorized access, as someone would need both your credentials as well as having access to something that only you would have possession of, such as a mobile phone, to get in.
-For this reason, multi-factor authentication is being required for all PLU faculty, staff and student worker accounts.
-Currently students that have not worked on campus as student workers will not have access to multi-factor authentication through Duo Security, but may add a similar protection to their PLU Gmail account on their own.
-Additional information on setting up additional account verification for student accounts that do not have the multi-factor option available to them can be found on the Google 2-Step Verification website.
+For this reason, multi-factor authentication is being implemented for PLU faculty, staff and student worker accounts.
+Students that have not worked on campus as student workers may also enable multi-factor authentication through Duo Security.

 The current supported options for multi-factor verification with Duo Security are: